Skip to main content

 Photo by: VisitBritain/MattCant

-People walking on the limestone pavement above the cliffs
+People walking on the limestone rocks above the cliffs

 Like the Giant’s Causeway… Love Malham Cove